Or search: cornell.edu

 William Niebel, Esq.

-William J. Niebel is the Managing Attorney for the Tenants Advocacy Program, and teaches the Tenants Advocacy Practicum as an Adjunct Professor of Law.
+William J. Niebel is the Director of the Tenants Advocacy Program and teaches the Tenants Advocacy Practicum as an Adjunct Professor of Law.
 He graduated from the University of South Dakota School of Law in 2005.
 After law school, he was admitted to the Iowa bar and began focusing on landlord-tenant law as a Staff Attorney at Iowa Legal Aid.
 In 2009, he prevailed in the Iowa Supreme Court, in the landmark case of War Eagle v.
 Plummer, 775 N.W.2d 714 (2009).
 That decision invalidated the Iowa statute that allowed certified mail notice of an eviction hearing, as a violation of due process.
 Bill moved to New York and worked at the Legal Aid Society of Northeastern New York for three years, in Albany and Saratoga Springs, defending many evictions in city, town, and village courts.
 He was then a Staff Attorney at Legal Services of Central New York, where he practiced housing law from 2015-2022.
-He is the author of The Process Due When Rent is Due: Residential Nonpayment Evictions After COVID-19, which was published in the N.Y.
-Real Property Law Journal in December 2021.
+He is the author of the New York Guide to Residential Landlord-Tenant Law, a comprehensive and authoritative treatise published by LexisNexis.

 CONTACT